-1. The server can use SSL and IP address access control lists.
-See the HyperSQL Network Listeners (Servers) chapter.

-- You can define a system property to stop the database engine accessing the Java static functions that are on the classpath, apart from a limited set that you allow.
-See Securing Access to Classes in the SQL-Invoked Routines chapter. - 3.
+- 1. The server can use SSL and IP address access control lists.
+See the HyperSQL Network Listeners (Servers) chapter. - 2.
+You can define a system property to allow the database engine access to a limited set of Java static methods that are on the classpath, This is only necessary if you want to use those Java static methods as SQL routines See Securing Access to Classes in the SQL-Invoked Routines chapter. - 3.
 You can define a system property to allow access to files on the file system outside the database directory and its children.
 This access is only necessary if you use TEXT tables or want to load and save files directly to the file system as BLOB or CLOB.
 See the Text Tables chapter. - 4.
 The database files can be encrypted.
 Discussed in this chapter. - 5.
 Within the database, the DBA privileges are required for system and maintenance jobs. - 6.
 You can define users and roles and grant them access on different database objects.
 Each user has a password and is granted a set of privileges.
 HyperSQL supports table level, column level, and row level privileges.
 See the Access Control chapter. - 7.
 You can define a password complexity check function for new and changed passwords.
 This is covered below under Authentication Settings. - 8.
 You can use external authentication such as LDAP instead of internally stored password to authenticate users for each database.
 This is covered below under Authentication Settings.